sedc-codecademy/skwd10-net-06-csharpadv/G1/Class06/HOMEWORK/LINQ-Exercise.md

             // Find and print all persons firstnames starting with 'R', ordered by Age - DESCENDING ORDER

-   	    //Find and print all persons firstnames and lastnames with job Dentist with age below 32
+			// Find and print all persons firstnames and lastnames with job Dentist with age below 32

             // Find and print all brown dogs names and ages older than 3 years, ordered by Age - ASCENDING ORDER